Codngwthubaid/Codngwthubaid/README.md

 <h2 align="left">Hi 👋!
-My name is Ubaid and I'm a full stack developer, from Rampur.
-I'm also a 2nd year BCA student.</h2>
+My name is Ubaid and I'm a full stack developer, from Rampur.</h2>

 ###